xbigpupx/xbigpupx.github.io/index.md

 ---

 ## Description

-Creativoid is an application intended for facilitating the creation of advertisements/content which can then be uploaded to different social media accounts.
-Creativoid takes advantage of local databases and integrated Android libraries to facilitate and streamline this process, allowing users to easily post their generated content.
+Creativoid is an application designed to facilitate the creation of advertisements and other social media content.
+It enables users to generate content that can be uploaded to multiple social media platforms.
+By leveraging local databases and integrated Android libraries, Creativoid streamlines the content creation process, allowing users to quickly generate and publish content.

 ---

 ## Features
-- Randomization of generated content based on users preferences.
+- Randomized content generation based on user preferences.
-- Database management system integrated into the application.
+- Integrated database management system for efficient data storage and access.
-- Use of a local database system offers both performance and quick acquisition of generated content.
+- Local database system offers both improved performance and quick acquisition of generated content.

 ---

 ## Technologies
 - Kotlin
 - Android Studio
-- Room databases
+- Room Database

 ---